Cosmetic breast surgery - discharge

 Protect your scars from the sun for a year with a strong sunblock (SPF 30 or higher) whenever you are out in the sun.

-Make sure you are eating a healthy, well-balanced diet that is rich in fruits, vegetables, and antioxidants.
-Drink plenty of fluids, 8 - 10 glasses a day.
-A healthy diet and plenty of fluids will help promote bowel movements and prevent infection.
+Make sure you eat healthy foods, including lots of fruits and vegetables.
+Drink plenty of fluids.
+A healthy diet and plenty of fluids promote bowel movements and prevent infection.

-Your pain should go away in 1 - 2 weeks.
-Take all pain medicines as your doctor told you to.
+Your pain should go away over several weeks.
+Take any pain medicines as your health care provider told you to.
 Take them with food and plenty of water.
-Do not apply ice or heat to your breasts unless your doctor tells you that is okay.
+Do not apply ice or heat to your breasts unless your doctor tells you that it is okay.

 When to Call the Doctor